aczietlow/hugo-blog/content/notes/2024/week-18.md

   * Need to see about doing a BoF presentation
   * And make decision about HAM radio license
 * Week 2 of Cooper's training
-  * Installed and set up his pin
+  * Installed and set up his pen
   * Working on more commands
   * Building a structured routine for him
 * Watched